amethyst-studio/meta/SUPPORT.md

 # Support for Amethyst

 Welcome to Amethyst's suite of projects!
-We use GitHub issues for tracking bugs and handling feature requests, so those are not the right place to get support for our projects.
+We use CodeBerg issues for tracking bugs and handling feature requests, so those are not the right place to get support for our projects.
 Please make use of the resources below to get support for our products.

-## Discussions
+## Discussions and Live Chatting

-We leverage the newer GitHub discussions as a point of contact for developers and users to ask us questions.
-If you have a question, please open a discussion on the appropriate project's page using the most relevant category.
+Still need more assistance?
+Reach out to us in
+[our Discord Server](https://invite-to.amethyst.live/).
+Here we can offer more real-time support and attempt to solve your issues faster.

 ## Documentation